-Werner van Jaarsveld, the man behind the highly acclaimed project “Rinkadink” spoke exclusively to Psychedelic eMag.
+Werner van Jaarsveld, the man behind the highly acclaimed project Rinkadink spoke exclusively to Psychedelic Magazine.
 Here’s what we said:

 PM: Hi there!
-Do you want to introduce your self if there’s any person that dosn’t know who you are?
+Do you want to introduce yourself if there’s any person that doesn’t know who you are?

 Rinkadink: I’m Werner from Cape Town, South Africa.